jarviscanada/jarvis_data_eng_JohnnyLeung/README.md

 # Johnny Leung .
 Jarvis Consulting

-I graduated from Queen's University in Kingston, Ontario, with a Bachelor of Computing (Honours) specializing in Software Design.
+I graduated from Queen's University in Kingston, Ontario, with a Bachelor of Computing (Honours), specializing in Software Design.
 Now I am eager to apply what I have learned both in school and in my work to a challenging, dynamic, and teamwork-oriented role.

 Currently, I am working as a Data Engineer at Jarvis Consulting Group.
 I am expanding my skill set at Jarvis by exercising agile development methods and periodically learning new technology.
 More specifically, I have been working with my team in an Agile/Scrum development cycle and have developed applications with Linux, PostgreSQL, and Java.
 I have a passion for writing clean, efficient, and high-quality code, and I hope that my work at Jarvis shows that.

 What excites me about software development is the limitless potential.
 I can create anything I want or can think of–from trivial applications like a music downloader to a large-scale, graphical operating system with millions of lines of code like Windows.
 I can turn any small idea I have into potentially the next Twitter, Facebook, or YouTube; the only thing limiting me as a software developer is my creativity and drive.

 I sincerely hope that the skills, passion, and work shown here make you want to learn more about me.
 If so, I look forward to speaking with you.

 ## Skills